-- Potential for mudslides is high in Canyon areas. - Floodplain areas are located throughout Orange County. - Storm season begins in October and ends in April.
-However it is still possible to have heavy storms after the storm season. - Channels were built to protect your neighborhood from rainstorms that have historically flooded your community. - Channels are an infrastructure similar to a freeway and should not be used for fishing or swimming.
+- After heavy rains, the potential for mudslides is high in canyon areas (Santiago, Silverado). - Floodplain areas are located throughout Orange County. - Storm season begins in October and ends in March each year.
+However, it is still possible to have heavy storms after the storm season. - Channels were built to protect your neighborhood from rainstorms that have historically flooded your community. - Channels are an infrastructure similar to a freeway and should not be used for fishing or swimming.